docpad/docpad/README.md

         Hello **World!**
         ```

-1. Then when you generate your website with DocPad you will get a html file at `out/posts/hello.html`, which contains:
+1. Then when you generate your website with DocPad using `docpad run` you will get a html file at `out/posts/hello.html`, which contains:

     ``` html
     <html>